|ABOUT THE DRY SEASON FORECAST|

-This page is a product of research from the NWS in Melbourne, Florida on the EL Nino- Southern Oscillation (ENSO) and its impact on Florida’s dry season.
-This research, conducted since early 1997, was produced in recognition of the fact that climatic fluctuations on regional and global scales have been shown to have a profound impact on Florida's weather from season to season.
-The importance of seasonal forecasts continue to increase as extreme weather events affect more of Florida’s growing population.
+This forecast product is a result of research from the National Weather Service (NWS) in Melbourne, Florida on the El Niño - Southern Oscillation (ENSO) and its impact on Central Florida’s dry season (November – April).
+This research, conducted since early 1997, was produced in recognition of the fact that climate fluctuations on regional and global scales have been shown to have a profound impact on Florida's weather from season to season.
+The importance of seasonal forecasting continues to increase as extreme weather events affect more of Florida’s growing population.
 These forecasts are meant to supplement, not replace, the official NWS Climate Prediction Center’s (CPC) seasonal and winter outlooks by providing more detail and adaptive meteorological interpretation of the impact of predicted climatic events on Central Florida.